peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ## Constructors

 * `CBOREncodeOptions() CBOREncodeOptions`<br>
- Initializes a new instance of the CBOREncodeOptions class.
+ Initializes a new instance of the CBOREncodeOptions class with all the default options.
 * `CBOREncodeOptions​(boolean useIndefLengthStrings,
-                 boolean allowDuplicateKeys) CBOREncodeOptions`<br>
+                 boolean allowDuplicateKeys)`<br>
- Initializes a new instance of the CBOREncodeOptions class.
+ Deprecated.
+Use the more readable String constructor instead.
+ Use the more readable String constructor instead.
 * `CBOREncodeOptions​(boolean useIndefLengthStrings,
                  boolean allowDuplicateKeys,
-                 boolean ctap2Canonical) CBOREncodeOptions`<br>
+                 boolean ctap2Canonical)`<br>
- Initializes a new instance of the CBOREncodeOptions class.
+ Deprecated.
+Use the more readable String constructor instead.
+ Use the more readable String constructor instead.
 * `CBOREncodeOptions​(java.lang.String paramString) CBOREncodeOptions`<br>
  Initializes a new instance of the CBOREncodeOptions class.